Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 a) 0.78

-bucket_index = no_of_buckets*array_element
+bucket_index = no_of_buckets * array_element

 = 7.8

-Hence, the element 0.78 will be stored on the bucket[floor(7.8)] or bucket[7].
+Hence, the element 0.78 is stored in bucket[floor(7.8)] or bucket[7].

 Bucket Sort Algorithm for Floating-Point Numbers